Environmental Performance Index (EPI)

 areas.
 To date, data for 32 countries + Puerto Rico is available and viewable via an interactive map; approximately 30 more countries (including in Africa) will be available soon.

 Mapping the Missing Millions

 This project led by Oregon State University aims to address the issue of the approximately 250 million people estimated as missing from the progress assessments of the global sustainable development goals (SDGs).
-Alex de Sherbinin, associate director for Science Applications, is an advisor on the project.
 The project will develop a global database of informal settlement location, schema, and SDGs indicators using crowdsourced data, machine learning, and multi-sensor satellite imagery.

 POPGRID Data Collective

 The Collective was established in 2017 to bring together and expand the international community of data providers, users, and sponsors concerned with producing georeferenced data on population, human settlements, and infrastructure.
 The POPGRID Web site and mapping tool were developed by CIESIN under the auspices of the Collective, to inform user decisions selecting population data sets.
 CIESIN is now working with the Global Partnership for Sustainable Development Data (GPSDD) and the Thematic Research Network on Data and Statistics (TReNDS) of the United Nations Sustainable Development Solutions Network (UNSDSN) to initiate a second phase of POPGRID with support from BMGF.
 POPGRID is also contributing to the Group on Earth Observations (GEO) Human Planet Initiative, which aims to improve the quality and accessibility of data needed for assessing humanity’s impact on the planet, access to resources, and exposure to risk.
 POPGRID is supported by the Bill and Melinda Gates Foundation and underwritten by the NASA Socioeconomic Data and Applications Center (SEDAC) managed by CIESIN.
 Major participants are included on the Find Data page.